 If you don’t own a GPS-equipped bike computer, paper maps will of course suffice, but they do add an element of stop-start hassle that, if possible, is best avoided.

-If you don’t feel confident about planning your own route and would like some help along the way, you should consider entering a sportive or audax (also known as a randonnée outside of the UK).
+When planning your route, if you don’t feel confident and would like some help along the way, you should consider entering a sportive or audax (also known as a randonnée outside of the UK).